Select your language

 Source: Own calculation based on Statbel [1]

-Stark regional differences were observed in infant mortality rates in 2020: the infant mortality rates were highest in the Brussels Capital Region (4.5‰) followed by the Flemish Region (3.2‰) and the Walloon Region (2.7‰).
-After smoothing, the 2020 infant mortality rates were still higher in the Brussels Capital Region (3.7‰) compared to the Flemish Region (3.5‰) and the Walloon Region (3.3‰).
+Regional differences were observed in infant mortality rates in 2021: the infant mortality rates were highest in the Flemish Region (2.9‰) and the Walloon Region (2.9‰) followed by the Brussels Capital Region (2.7‰).
+After smoothing, the 2021 infant mortality rates were higher in the Brussels Capital Region (3.6‰) compared to the Flemish Region (3.4‰) and the Walloon Region (3.4‰).

-Over time, a strong decline has been observed in all regions.
-However, despite a strong decline in the past, the infant mortality rate in the Brussels Capital Region is rising again.
-In general, over the last eight years, the infant mortality rate has been stagnating.
+Over time, a decline has been observed in all regions.
+After a strong decline in the past and a strong rise in the last years, the infant mortality rate in the Brussels-Capital Region declined in 2021.
+In general, over the last nine years, the infant mortality rate has been stagnating.

 Source: Statbel [1]